 Finally, if you’re attending a gathering with another person, you can also work out a subtle cue for them to bring you your emergency kit or to round up your peeps so you can head home.

 This time of year can be tough.
 With all the planning and preparation that goes into the holidays, don’t forget to make a symptom management plan for your IBS.
-This might look like saying no if you’re feeling overscheduled, reaching out to request accommodations, and making arrangements with hosts or friends and family for when your symptom-management plan goes awry.
+This might look like saying no if you’re feeling overscheduled, reaching out to request accommodations, and making arrangements with hosts, friends, and family for when your symptom-management plan goes awry.

 © 2017 Amy Agur – The FODMAP Formula